melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 - Use of a 3-parameter, reparameterized Ricker stock-recruitment relationship instead of a standard, 2-parameter Beverton-Holt relationship.

 The STAT compared several results from these runs to the pre-STAR base model, including time series of spawning output, relative spawning output, and recruitment deviations (Figures \@ref(fig:sens3a), \@ref(fig:sens3b), and \@ref(fig:sens3c)).
 Negative log likelihoods (total and by data type), parameter estimates, and derived quantities were also examined relative to the pre-STAR base (Table \@ref(tab:sens3)).
-Fixing M at 0.07 degraded the overall fit to the data, increasing the likelihood by about 3 points.
-The model with forced asymptotic selectivity estimated a slightly higher natural mortality rates (female M=0.11, male M-0.10) and had a total negative likelihood that was over 30 points higher than the pre-STAR base model.
+Fixing $M$ at 0.07 degraded the overall fit to the data, increasing the likelihood by about 3 points.
+The model with forced asymptotic selectivity estimated a slightly higher natural mortality rates (female $M$ = 0.11, male $M$ = 0.10) and had a total negative likelihood that was over 30 points higher than the pre-STAR base model.
 Estimating 4 selectivity parameters per fleet (excluding the discard and NWFSC trawl survey) produced results similar to the pre-base model, with a slightly larger population scale.
 Parameters from a reparameterized Ricker stock-recruitment relationship were estimable (Table \@ref(tab:sens3)) with M fixed at base model values, but produced point results and a total likelihood that were generally consistent with the Beverton-Holt relationship assumed in the base model.

 ## Likelihood Profiles

-Likelihood profiles were conducted for natural mortality (M), steepness (h) and the log of R0 (unfished recruitment) by fixing these parameters across a range of values and continuing to estimate the remaining parameters assuming the base model framework.
+Likelihood profiles were conducted for natural mortality ($M$), steepness ($h$) and the log of R0 (unfished recruitment) by fixing these parameters across a range of values and continuing to estimate the remaining parameters assuming the base model framework.
 All models in this section use the **post-STAR** base models.

 The profiles for natural mortality in the northern model (Figures \@ref(fig:m-profile), \@ref(fig:m-depl),  \@ref(fig:m-spawn), \@ref(fig:m-recruits), and \@ref(fig:m-recdevs)) suggest that this parameter is reasonably well informed between a range of approximately 0.07 and 0.11, a somewhat lower range of values than was estimated for the southern model.
 Interestingly, profiles for natural mortality in the north indicated that the length data were better fit by the model with a lower natural mortality rate, and the age data were better fit by a higher rate, a result that is in contrast to that observed in the southern model.
-Most of the indices were also better fit by a higher natural mortality rate, although the Deb Wilson-Vandenberg Index and the onboard observer index were better fit with lower natural mortality rates.As is typical, spawning output increased with decreasing natural mortality, such that the model estimate with $M$ = 0.05 was 1.5 times that of the model estimate when $M$ was assumed to be 0.12.
+Most of the indices were also better fit by a higher natural mortality rate, although the Deb Wilson-Vandenberg Index and the onboard observer index were better fit with lower natural mortality rates.
+As is typical, spawning output increased with decreasing natural mortality, such that the model estimate with $M$ = 0.05 was 1.5 times that of the model estimate when $M$ was assumed to be 0.12.
 Similarly, the model estimated depletion in 2020 was well above the target level, close to 70%, for the M=0.12 model, while the ending depletion was just barely over the minimum stock size threshold of 25% of the unfished level in the M=0.05 model (Figure \@ref(fig:m-depl)).

 A profile of steepness was conducted on values ranging from 0.30 to 0.90 in 0.10 increments.
 The likelihood profiles (by component, and by component and fleet) are shown as  Figure \@ref(fig:h-profile), and the resulting model trajectories (spawning output, relative depletion, age-0 recruits, and recruitment deviations) are shown as Figures \@ref(fig:h-spawn), \@ref(fig:h-depl), \@ref(fig:h-recruits), and \@ref(fig:h-recdevs).
 The likelihood profiles show that the overall best fit to the data is associated with high steepness values, although the data were generally uninformative above steepness values of 0.5.
 Overall the length data were not very informative, and there was some odd jumps in the likelihood in some fleets at very low (0.3) steepness values.
 Similarly the age data were only marginally informative, and suggested higher steepness values in general.
 Most of the indices also suggested higher steepness values, particularly the NWFSC hook and line survey index, although the Rec PC index had a significantly better fit at lower steepness values.
 Predictably, spawning output scaled down with higher steepness values and up with lower values, however the estimate of stock status in 2021 was actually more optimistic with lower steepness values and more pessimistic with higher steepness values.
 The higher steepness runs were also more pessimistic with respect to historical (late 1980s through the early 2000s) stock status.

 A profile on the log of unfished recruitment was conducted on values ranging from 5.7 to 6.4 (the base model estimate was 6.07), and is shown as Figure \@ref(fig:r0-profile).
 In general, age data was better fit by the model with higher values of R0, as was most of the survey data (as well as recruitment via likelihood penalties).
 The DWV_onboard survey index and the Rec_PR were both somewhat better fit by the lower R0 values.
 All length data were either better fit to lower R0 values or were uninformative.
 As with the southern model, spawning output is estimated to be greater with the higher R0 values, although the overall difference in scaling was minimal for early years.
 Also consistent with the southern model result, the northern model result was more pessimistic with the lower R0 values, with the low R0 values being below the MSST and higher R0 values suggesting that relative spawning output is well above target levels (Figures \@ref(fig:r0-depl), \@ref(fig:r0-spawn), \@ref(fig:r0-recruits), and \@ref(fig:r0-recdevs)).
 As with the southern model, this is a result of corresponding model changes in the estimate of the natural mortality rate (which is estimated to be much lower in the low R0 model), such that the R0 profile is in many ways simply providing the same information as the profile on the natural mortality rate.
 Additional profiles in which M is fixed may be helpful in evaluating model performance.

 ## Retrospective Analysis

 All models in this section use the **post-STAR** base model.

 A five year retrospective analysis was conducted on the northern base model by sequentially removing data, beginning with data from the year 2020.
 Figures \@ref(fig:retro-spawnb), \@ref(fig:retro-bratio),  \@ref(fig:retro-recruits), and \@ref(fig:retro-recdevs) show the estimated spawning output, the estimated depletion, the recruitment deviation estimates and the estimated fit to the CCFRP index (which was the index most affected by the analysis).
 The greatest impact of sequentially removing recent data was the declining estimate of the strength of the 2016 year class, a result similar to the southern model, as the length composition and index data that informed those year classes were removed.
 There was also a slightly lesser reduction in the strength of the 2013 and 2014 year classes.
 However, aside from a modest rescaling upwards of recruitment deviations, the spawning output and depletion estimates did not change by any significant measure, suggesting no concerning retrospective patterns (Table \@ref(tab:retro)).
 Note that all composition data weights were held constant at the base model values during each run.